diablo581/clams/README.md

 const ORG_ID = 'YOUR_MIST_ORG_ID_HERE';                // <-- REPLACE THIS
 // =========================================================================

-Deployment: Place the configured client_history_search.php file on your web server and access it via your browser.
+Deployment: Place the configured clams.php file on your web server and access it via your browser.

 🏃 Usage
 Access the Tool: Navigate to the file's URL in your web browser.